About Regional Anesthesia / Nerve Blocks

 - Reduced dependence on care givers or family members due to faster recovery time

 When it is Administered

 Before your surgery, the regional anesthesiologist will locate the pertinent nerves using ultrasound or electrical stimulation to determine the optimal injection site.
 The numbing medication can then be injected with precision, without irritating or injecting the nerves themselves.
 This is generally done one half hour to one hour before your surgery.

 - Getting this nerve block is no more painful than getting an IV.
 Your skin will be numbed before the procedure, and you may also receive mild sedation prior to the procedure.

 Regional anesthesia can be used by itself or with conscious sedation, meaning you are drowsy but do not require an airway device to assist in breathing as you would during general anesthesia.
 If you prefer, we can also combine regional anesthesia with either intravenous sedation or general anesthesia, both of which allow you to “sleep” during surgery.
 You will have the opportunity to discuss your preferences with your anesthesiologist prior to surgery.

-At UCSD, the Regional Anesthesia Division specializes in performing nerve blocks for patients undergoing a variety of different types of surgery and for controlling post-operative pain.
-For more information about these procedures at UC San Dieog Health System, and to find out whether you are a candidate, please call the Department of Anesthesiology, 619-543-5720.
+At UC San Diego, the Regional Anesthesia Division specializes in performing nerve blocks for patients undergoing a variety of different types of surgery and for controlling post-operative pain.
+For more information about these procedures at UC San Diego Health System, and to find out whether you are a candidate, please call the Department of Anesthesiology, 619-543-5720.